-The 2022-2023 identified SPSA goals align with the identified current district LCAP goals.
+The 2023-2024 identified SPSA goals align with the identified current district LCAP goals.
 The SPSA and LCAP goals are mapped to the 8 state priority areas.
 The district LCAP goals are:

-Goal 1: All graduates are socially just and ready for college and careers (1, 2, 4, 7,8)
+Goal 1: All students will be socially just and ready for careers and college.
+(1, 2, 4, 7,8)

-Goal 2: English Learners will become proficient in English while engaging in a rigorous, culturally and linguistically responsive standards-aligned core curriculum (1, 2, 4, 7, 8)
+Goal 2: English learners will become proficient in English while engaging a in rigorous, culturally and linguistically responsive, standards-aligned curriculum (1, 2, 4, 7, 8)

-Goal 3: All students and families engage in safe, well-maintained schools that are culturally responsive and conducive to 21st century learning(1,3, 5, 6)
+Goal 3: All students and families engage in safe, well-maintained schools that are culturally responsive, and conducive to 21st-century learning(1,3, 5, 6)

-Malibu High School does not receive Title 1 funds.
+Note: Malibu High School does not receive Title 1 funds.